 While breast reconstruction may not be right for every patient who undergoes a mastectomy, for those who wish to recreate their breast mounds the procedure can be life-affirming.
-Your Seattle breast reconstruction can be performed at the same time as the mastectomy, or can be delayed for a period of time.
+Breast reconstruction can be performed at the same time as the mastectomy, or can be delayed for a period of time.
 In either case, Dr. Nadeau provides compassionate care at every stage of the process, crafting a unique approach that is dictated by your aesthetic tastes and individual preferences for your new look.

 “Dr. Nadeau explained each step as she went.
 I knew what was happening in the moment.
 It was a very good experience.”
 Patient

 What are the different options for breast reconstruction?